critocrito/ncube/doc/http-api/workspace/create.md

 # Create a new workspace

 Create a new workspace for the local Ncube configuration.
+This endpoint responds only to local requests.

 **URL** : `/workspaces`